Wolf3s/xbmc4xbox-python/python/Doc/library/gzip.rst

    Calling a :class:`GzipFile` object's :meth:`close` method does not close *fileobj*, since you might wish to append more material after the compressed data.
-This also allows you to pass a :class:`~StringIO.StringIO` object opened for writing as *fileobj*, and retrieve the resulting memory buffer using the :class:`~StringIO.StringIO` object's :meth:`~StringIO.StringIO.getvalue` method.
+This also allows you to pass a :class:`io.BytesIO` object opened for writing as *fileobj*, and retrieve the resulting memory buffer using the :class:`io.BytesIO` object's :meth:`~io.BytesIO.getvalue` method.

+   :class:`GzipFile` supports the :class:`io.BufferedIOBase` interface,
-   :class:`GzipFile` supports iteration and the :keyword:`with` statement.
+   including iteration and the :keyword:`with` statement.
+Only the :meth:`read1` and :meth:`truncate` methods aren't implemented.

+   :class:`GzipFile` also provides the following method:

+   .. method:: peek([n])

+      Read *n* uncompressed bytes without advancing the file position.
+      At most one single read on the compressed stream is done to satisfy the call.
+The number of bytes returned may be more or less than requested.

+      .. versionadded:: 3.2

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.1
       Support for the :keyword:`with` statement was added.

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.2
       Support for zero-padded files was added.

-   .. versionadded:: 2.7
+   .. versionchanged:: 3.2
-      The *mtime* argument.
+      Support for unseekable files was added.

-.. function:: open(filename[, mode[, compresslevel]])
+.. function:: open(filename, mode='rb', compresslevel=9)

    This is a shorthand for ``GzipFile(filename,`` ``mode,`` ``compresslevel)``.
    The *filename* argument is required; *mode* defaults to ``'rb'`` and *compresslevel* defaults to ``9``.

+.. function:: compress(data, compresslevel=9)

+   Compress the *data*, returning a :class:`bytes` object containing the compressed data.  *compresslevel* has the same meaning as in the :class:`GzipFile` constructor above.

+   .. versionadded:: 3.2

+.. function:: decompress(data)

+   Decompress the *data*, returning a :class:`bytes` object containing the uncompressed data.

+   .. versionadded:: 3.2

 .. _gzip-usage-examples: